 Williams Lake, Idaho, USA

-Williams Lake ID visitor and community guide
+- Williams Lake ID Map

 The swish and pop of a fly rod breaks the early morning silence on Williams Lake in the central region of Idaho.
 A heron wades in the reeds along the shore, eyes intent on the water and dagger-like beak at the ready.
 Anglers and waterfowl are both out fishing for their breakfast on the 185-acre lake, and rainbow trout is on the menu.
 From 1941 through 1983 the Idaho Department of Fish and Game stocked the lake with rainbow trout.
 They stopped the stocking program when they realized the lake was producing a self-sustaining population.
 Today the inlet of Williams Lake is one of the best places to fly fish in the area, and in a region known for its outdoor recreation opportunities, that’s saying something.

 Williams Lake is in Lemhi County, approximately 15 miles south of the City of Salmon.
 The natural lake is surrounded by forested canyon walls and was created when a landslide blocked Lake Creek about 6,000 years ago.
 It is a very deep mountain lake with a maximum depth of 185 feet.
 The lake is a favorite with birds including raptors, shorebirds and songbirds; Williams Lake and Lake Creek Trail offer ample chances to see the birds and enjoy the scenery around the lake.

 In addition to fly fishing for rainbow trout, anglers can also ice fish on Williams Lake.
 A public boat ramp and day use area provides access to the lake.
 Williams Lake is a fantastic place to explore by kayak, and there is more than enough water for swimming and waterskiing.
 Williams Lake’s shoreline is relatively undeveloped with a few lodges, cottages, and vacation rentals.